Thom Gicquel

 Thom Mark Gicquel (born 12 January 1999) is a French badminton player.
-Competing in the mixed doubles, he was able to reach the top 10 of the BWF world rankings with his partner Delphine Delrue.
-Together with Delrue, he won the gold medal in the 2024 European Championships; silver in the 2022 European Championships, and 2023 European Games; and also bronze in the 2019 European Games.
+He is the reigning World Champion, winning the mixed doubles title with Delphine Delrue in 2026.
+Competing in the mixed doubles, he was able to reach the top 10 of the BWF world rankings with his partner Delrue.
+The pair also won the gold medal in the 2024 European Championships; silver in the 2022 European Championships, and 2023 European Games; and bronze in the 2019 European Games.

 Gicquel's achievements began when he still in a young age.
 He claimed the gold medals at the 2017 European Junior Championships in the mixed team and the boys' doubles events, and then when he had just risen to senior level, he won the men's doubles gold in the 2018 Mediterranean Games.

 Early life

 Born in Tours, Gicquel has lived in Gosné with his parents for 5 years.
 In there he started playing badminton in the Betton club, alongside his parents, brothers and sisters.
 Competing in all three events (singles, doubles and mixed), he showed more of his talents as a doubles player when he moves to the U17 category.
 Partnered with Léo Rossi, he won his first U17 title at the 2015 Romanian Junior International.
 He was part of the national junior team that won the bronze medal at the 2015 European Junior Championships.
 He made his debut in the international senior tournament at the 2015 Riga International in Latvia, finished as the men's doubles runner-up partnered with Thomas Baures.

 In 2016, Gicquel won the silver medal in the boys' doubles at the U17 European Junior Championships with his partner Rossi.
 He won his first international title at the 2016 Latvia International partnering Léonice Huet.